gregwhitaker/netifi-acmeshoes/README.md

 This example application shows you how to build microservice architectures using [Netifi](https://www.netifi.com) and [RSocket](http://rsocket.io).

 ## Project Structure
-The example contains a number of backend microservices that are called by the [store-app](store-app) to retrieve product information necessary to display a Product Display Page (PDP).
+The application contains a number of backend microservices that are called by the [store-app](store-app) to retrieve product information necessary to display a Product Display Page (PDP).

 The APIs for the backend services are defined as Protobuf contracts in the `-idl` projects.
 These projects, when built, generate service stubs and clients that are imported and used by the service and store-app projects.

+## Building AcmeShoes
+Run the following command to build the application:

+    ./gradlew clean build

+When developing in an IDE and modifying the IDL projects you may need to refresh your project classpath in order to see the changes take effect.
+This is especially true when using IntelliJ.
+You can refresh the project classpath by clicking the refresh button in the `Gradle` tab.

+### Docker
+Run the following command to build the application as Docker containers:

+    ./gradlew clean buildImage

+## Running AcmeShoes

 ## License
 Copyright 2019 Greg Whitaker